animatedmax/spring-data-geode/src/main/markdown/index.md

 <p>The <code>cache-listener</code> element is an example of a common
 pattern used in the XML namespace anywhere Apache Geode provides a callback interface to be implemented in order to invoke custom code in response to cache or Region events.
-When you use Spring’s IoC container, the implementation is a standard Spring bean.
+When you use Spring's IoC container, the implementation is a standard Spring bean.
 In order to simplify the configuration, the schema allows a single occurrence of the
 <code>cache-listener</code> element, but, if multiple instances are